TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Methodology

 \subsection{Trajectory Filtering}

-A primary challenge confronting offline RL is distribution shift~\cite{fujimoto2019off}.
-This issue also affects TO models and becomes even more pronounced when the amount of training trajectories is limited.
-Specifically, utilizing suboptimal data for backdoor training leads to overfitting to suboptimal behavior, thereby impairing the model's general BTP.
-Ideally, the distribution of poisoned trajectories should closely match that of the evaluation trajectories.
-Assuming longer trajectories are often more informative, we simply retain only those trajectories that meet a specified length threshold for backdoor training.
+Distribution shift is a primary challenge in offline RL~\citep{fujimoto2019off}, and this issue also affects backdoor training, especially when training data is limited.
+Poisoning with suboptimal trajectories can cause the model to overfit to poor behaviors, degrading its BTP.
+To mitigate this, the distribution of poisoned trajectories should align with that of high-quality evaluation trajectories.
+Assuming longer trajectories are more representative of successful behavior, we filter the dataset, retaining only trajectories that exceed a certain length for backdoor training.
 Specifically, given an initial set of $N$ trajectories, denoted as $\{\tau_i\}_{i=1}^{N}$, we define the filtered trajectory set $ F_{\tau} \triangleq \left\{ \tau_{i} \in \{\tau_{j}\}_{j=1}^{N} \mid N_s(\tau_i) \geq \epsilon \right\}, $ where $N_s(\tau_i)$ represents the sequence length in trajectory $\tau_i$, and $\epsilon \in \mathbb{N}^+$ is a predefined minimum length threshold.
 This filtered set $F_{\tau}$ is then exclusively utilized for both the backdoor training process and the optimization of the learnable trigger.